-Welcome to the home of area for all things having to do with computing.
+Welcome to the area for all things having to do with computing.

 I create the site locally and just copy it to the hosting server.
-I test it by running a local only website using lighttpd, which is the webserver I used before the switch.
+I test it by running a local only website using apache.

 The Debian distribution of Linux is my operating system of choice.
 I've been using Linux since 1993 and Debian since 1994.
 The choice to stick with Debian is becoming more difficult as a result of the move from sysVinit to systemd.
 Perhaps more on that later.

 Vim is the editor that I use.